 Cost & Enrollment

-Course costs are set by the authorized trainer, based on class size and location.
+Course fees are set by authorized trainers based on group size and location.